nuadi/googlecrestscript/README.md

 |maxVolume| This will filter all orders above a given volume
 |minVolume| This will filter all orders below a given volume

+# FAQ

+I get a lot of questions about this script, so I felt it was time to build this section.
+If your question does not appear here then by all means [contact me](#questions-comments-feedback).

+## Do the functions automatically update over time?

+No, and yes.
+First off, nothing in this script automatically updates.
+However, Google *does* update all cells in a workbook periodically.
+I am not aware of the exact timing, but I believe it is somewhere in the neighborhood of 15-30 minutes as long as you keep the workbook open.
+I do not think it updates automatically when closed, but it Google will try to call the custom functions when you open the sheet again.

+Therefore, if you need the scripts automatically updated you have a choice of leaving the workbook open all the time (as I do), or periodically opening the workbook yourself to force a workbook-wide update.
+Be warned: You can inadvertantly hit your URL Fetch quota in both cases.

+## Can you get the history for a market item at a station?

+No. CCP does not provide this high of a resolution for historical data.
+What you see in-game in the historical data is exactly what you get through the CREST API.

+If you truly need station-specific historical data, then you will have to scrape market data yourself, store it, and then figure out a way to determine the historical data through your own heuristics.

 # Troubleshooting

 ## Function not updating and the reload parameter